Azure/iot-operations-sdks/go/mqtt/README.md

 func (c *SessionClient) RegisterFatalErrorHandler(handler func(error)) (unregisterHandler func())
 ```

-RegisterFatalErrorHandler registers a handler that is called in a goroutine if the SessionClient terminates due to a fatal error.
+RegisterFatalErrorHandler registers a handler that is called in a goroutine if the session client terminates due to a fatal error.

 <a name="SessionClient.RegisterMessageHandler"></a>
 ### func \(\*SessionClient\) [RegisterMessageHandler](<https://github.com/Azure/iot-operations-sdks/blob/main/go/mqtt/subscribe.go#L75>)